PolusAI/bfio/docs/source/Examples/Converter.rst

     from bfio import BioReader

     # Initialize the BioReader inside a ``with`` block to handle file cleanup
-    with BioReader(PATH / FILENAME,backend='java') as br:
+    with BioReader(PATH / FILENAME,backend='bioformats') as br:

         # Print off some information about the image before loading it
         print('br.shape: {}'.format(br.shape))